AFAgarap/csc613m-dlsu/README.md

 ![](assets/config-3-level-2.png)

 **Figure 6.
 The solution of strategy 2 to the path-finding problem, reaching the goal node in 56 moves after 116 attempts.**

+## An Enhanced Intelligent System and Evaluation of its Performance